westerndigitalcorporation/swerv-ISS/README.md

 which will run the program until it writes to the "tohost" location.

-A program compiled with the standard C library need not have a "tohost" location.
+A program compiled with the newlib C library need not have a "tohost" location.
 Such a program will run until it calls exit.
 Such a program would be run as follows:

-    whisper --emulatelinux prog
+    whisper --newlib prog

 ## Command Line Options